2023 AARP Community Challenge

 2. NEW!
 Capacity-Building Microgrants

-By combining $2,500 grants with additional resources — such as webinars, AARP Livable Communities publications, cohort learning opportunities and/or up to two hours of one-on-one coaching with leading national organizations — this new grant opportunity benefits residents (especially those age 50 or older) in the following categories:
+By combining $2,500 grants with additional resources — such as webinars, AARP Livable Communities publications and/or up to two hours of one-on-one coaching with leading national organizations — this grant opportunity benefits residents (especially those age 50 or older) in the following categories:

 - Walkability: Implement a walk audit to assess and enhance the safety and walkability of a street or neighborhood with support from America Walks, using the AARP Walk Audit Tool Kit.